numaproj-labs/numaflow-perfman/README.md

 Note: As above, port-forwarding is a blocking operation, and with the Docker option, open a new terminal tab and:
 - Identify the name/ID of the currently running perfman container with `docker ps`
 - Run `docker exec -it <name/ID> /bin/ash`.
-This will provide a new terminal session inside the same container, where you can run additional commands.
+This will provide a new terminal session inside the same container, where you can run additional commands

 ## Collecting Metrics